sandisototo/laravel_side_project/readme.md

 - Use `php artisan migrate` command to create the necessary migrations
 - Use `php artisan db:seed` command to insert the neccessary records to test this application.
-- Finally, use `php artisan serve` to run the application (Please note:  in my case I've used a local apache virtual host to run this application but you don't really need to.
-Hence my url looks something http://local.vehicles.co.za instead of http://localhost/ just for the fun of it.
-If you need to you might wanna have a look at https://httpd.apache.org/docs/current/vhosts/examples.html)
+- Finally, use `php artisan serve` to run the application (Please note:  In my case I've used a local apache virtual host to run this application but you don't really need to.
+Just in case you wondered why my url looks something like: http://local.vehicles.co.za instead of http://localhost/ It's just for the fun of it :).
+If you want to do this, you might wanna have a look at https://httpd.apache.org/docs/current/vhosts/examples.html)